 Smart Home

-Businesses Will Take IoT More Seriously
+IoT Forecast: Businesses Will Take IoT More Seriously

 According to Forrester research, businesses are playing a major role in the explosive growth of the IoT: 85% of companies are already implementing or plan to implement IoT technologies in 2022.